instructa/browser-echo/packages/mcp/README.md

 ## Overview

-This package provides an MCP server that:
+This package provides an MCP server using Streamable HTTP transport that:
 - Captures frontend console logs (errors, warnings, info, debug)
 - Exposes logs through MCP tools and resources for AI assistants
 - Enables debugging of React hydration issues, network failures, and other frontend problems
 - Supports session-based filtering and soft/hard log clearing
+- Runs on HTTP transport for compatibility with browser-based log forwarding

 ## Installation